secretGeek/documentation/en/fundamentals/model-view-viewmodel.md

 *Model* classes usually serve as a source of data for your ViewModels.
 They are often injected in the constructor.

 ## Additional reading
 There are lots of good introductory material to the MVVM around the web.
-If you need more information, check out the [great introductory article](http://wp.qmatteoq.com/the-mvvm-pattern-introduction/).
+If you need more information, check out the [great introductory article written by qmatteoq](http://wp.qmatteoq.com/the-mvvm-pattern-introduction/).
 You will also enjoy [this entertaining piece by Jeremiah Morrill ](http://jmorrill.hjtcentral.com/Home/tabid/428/EntryId/433/Anatomy-of-an-MVVM-Application-or-How-Tards-Like-Me-Make-MVVM-Apps.aspx).

 ## All other articles on MVVM I have seen had diagrams included.
 Can I get one?